Cajac/picoCTF-Writeups/picoCTF_2021/Forensics/Disk_disk_sleuth_II.md

 ## Boot in Qemu solution

-Alternatively we can boot the disk in Qemu as suggested in one of the hints.
+Alternatively we can boot the disk in [QEMU](https://www.qemu.org/) as suggested in one of the hints.
 Install with `sudo apt install qemu-system-x86` if needed.

 Then we boot with